orientechnologies/orientjs/CONTRIBUTING.md

 > Note that each pull-request should fix a single change.

 ### 11. Someone will review your code
 Someone will review your code, and you might be asked to make some changes, if so go to step #6 (you don't need to open another pull request if your current one is still open).
-If your code is accepted it will be merged into the main branch and become part of the next oriento release.
-If not, don't be disheartened, different people need different features and oriento can't be everything to everyone, your code will still be available on github as a reference for people who need it.
+If your code is accepted it will be merged into the main branch and become part of the next OrientJS release.
+If not, don't be disheartened, different people need different features and OrientJS can't be everything to everyone, your code will still be available on github as a reference for people who need it.

 ### 12. Cleaning it up